-This event is open to everyone; you are free to join in for as much of the evening as you wish.
-The lunar observance days are listed on our calendar; a calendar for a full year can be downloaded from the Forest Sangha website.
+This event is open to everyone and you are free to join in for as much of the evening as you wish.
+The Temple remains open throughout the night for those who wish to extend their sitting practice.

 Weekly meditation workshop – Saturdays, 2–4 pm

 Every Saturday there is a meditation workshop between 2 and 4pm.
 This is usually held in the Temple, but sometimes in the main Sala.
 The workshops, led by a sangha member, offer instruction in sitting and walking meditation and the opportunity to ask questions on practice.
 There is no charge for attending and no booking is necessary.
 From January until March, during our annual winter retreat, these sessions will be lead by an experienced lay teacher.